NipElement/PandasPlotBench/README.md

 # Dataset

 Each datapoint contains a plotting task, a small CSV with the data to be plotted, and the ground truth images.
-Each datapoint is stored in a separate folder.
 Each task is divided into two parts:
 1. **Plot description**.
 The main part, describing the target plot.
 2. **Plot style description**.
 General guidelines for the styling of the plot.